adunning/adunning.github.io/_posts/2014-02-03-cte-on-the-mac.md

 The program is most easily installed on OS X using WineBottler:

-1. Download and install the [development version of WineBottler](http://winebottler.kronenberg.org); the development rather than the stable version tends to work better.
+1. Download and install the [development version of WineBottler](http://winebottler.kronenberg.org).

 2. Download the [demo version of Classical Text Editor](http://cte.oeaw.ac.at/?id0=download).